ArcturusSecurity/vesta_time_attack_poc/README.md

 ^C during the running of the program, trap it and dump the current state to a human-readable json file. this file will contain everything needed to resume the program at a later stage.

+Future ideas / looking back:
+Attempt each character simultaneously and give each a 'confidence vote' before moving on to guess the next character.
+Round-robin through all possibilities with 10 requests at a time.
+Exercise left for the reader.